serverlessworkflow/specification/specification.md

 parts of the state data input.
 The condition must evaluate to `true` or `false`.

 If the condition is evaluated to `true`, you can specify either the `transition` or `end` definitions to decide what to do, transition to another workflow state, or end workflow execution.
+Note that `transition` and `end` definitions are mutually exclusive, meaning that you can specify either one or the other, but not both.

 ##### Switch State Event Conditions